-Pi Alpha is the national Physician Assistant honor society organized for the promotion and recognition of both PA students and graduates.
-Membership signifies the inductees’ significant academic achievement and honors them for their leadership, research, community/professional service and other related activities.
+Pi Alpha is the national physician assistant honor society organized for the promotion and recognition of both PA students and graduates.
+Membership signifies inductees’ significant academic achievements and honors them for their leadership, research, community/professional service, and other related activities.
 The society also encourages a high standard of character and conduct among students and graduates.

 At the October 2003 Physician Assistant Education Association (PAEA) Education Forum in Phoenix, Arizona, the PAEA membership Board of Directors (BOD) passed a motion to support the creation of a national honor society for physician assistants to be known as Pi Alpha.
-In February 2004, the PAEA BOD appointed the PAEA National PA Honor Society Advisory Committee with the task to oversee the development and maintenance of the Society.
-The committee’s faculty and student members crafted by-laws, budget and other documents necessary to begin the process of chapter membership.
+In February 2004, the PAEA BOD appointed the PAEA National PA Honor Society Advisory Committee, tasked with overseeing the development and maintenance of the Society.
+The committee’s faculty and student members crafted by-laws, a budget, and other documents necessary to begin the process of chapter membership.

 What is Pi Alpha?